cph/members-help/people-tags.md

 View](People_Tags_04.JPG "Link to People View")

-Clicking that link (as shown above)will take you to the [People View](people:%20View) to display a list of the people with that tag assigned.
+Clicking that link (as shown above)will take you to the [People View](people-View) to display a list of the people with that tag assigned.

 ### Deleting a Tag